How can I help my child . . . ?

 - Join a local parenting group on social media.

-Explore these resources for more ideas on how to support your teen’s development of self-management skills.
+Explore these resources for more ideas on how to support your child’s development of self-management skills.